EdidiongEsu/berka_fabrics/README.md

     ![pipeline run](https://github.com/EdidiongEsu/berka_fabrics/blob/main/pics/pipeline_run.png)

 Well Done!
 You now have a fully working Medallion Architecture pipeline in Microsoft Fabric.

-## Pipeline Performance
-The pipeline successfully ingested 8 source files containing more than 1.07 million raw records.
-It transformed the data into the Bronze, Silver, and Gold layers and produced 1.28 million records across the final Gold tables.
-The entire process, including ingestion, PySpark transformations, joins, aggregations, and Gold table creation, completed in under 5 minutes (indicated in the pipeline run picture above) on a relatively slow 30 Mbps network at the time.

-This shows **strong pipeline performance**, efficient Spark execution, and an **optimized Medallion architecture** even under limited network conditions.

 ---
 ## Semantic Model